The Royal Apartments

 Carl Hårleman was the architect in charge of the room's interior design.
 Hårleman formed the room closely to plans drawn up by Nicodemus Tessin the Younger.

 The room was ready for the Parliamentary Opening of 1755 and was where parliamentary meetings were held under the chairmanship of the King.
+Over the years, the room has seen many significant symbolic events.
+It was here that The King opened the Parliamentary Session according to ceremonial tradition every year until 1974.
+To this day, the Hall of State is still used for official ceremonies.

 The silver throne was a gift to Queen Kristina from Magnus Gabriel De la Gardie for her coronation in 1650, and is one of the palace's highlights.